 What the product really looks like

-Check out the discussion boards where you can find out more about an item, ask questions, and get answers from other knowledgeable eBay users.
+Read our discussion boards, where you can find out more about an item, ask questions, and get answers from knowledgeable eBay members.

 Where did my listing go?

-For a safer and enjoyable shopping experience, we take careful consideration in reviewing listings, and when a listing doesn’t meet the guidelines above or if we feel the listing could result in a bad buying experience, we will remove the listing.
+To help keep eBay a safe place to buy and sell, we take careful consideration in reviewing listings.
+If a listing doesn't meet the guidelines above or if we feel the listing could result in a bad experience for buyers, we'll remove the listing.

-Any action by eBay depends on a number of factors, including item descriptions, Feedback, previous item removals, selling history, current selling activity, and overall site activity.
-So be sure that your listings comply with eBay policies and follow the selling tips above.
+Any action by eBay depends on a number of factors, including item descriptions, Feedback, previous listing removals, selling history, current selling activity, and overall site activity.
+Make sure your listings follow all eBay policies and follow the selling tips above.

 Is relisting an option?